denfrost/AudioSpline/README.md

 Tick interval when the player is not in range.
 This value should be greater than UpdateInterval.

+If you don't want to optimise the tick, set the Slow Interval to be equal to the Update Interval.

 #### Debug:

 Draw a sphere around the active audio sources.
 There will be an inner sphere to quickly visualise the sound and an outer sphere that represents the Range described above.